parachain-tracker/parachain-tracker/README.md

 # Polkadot Aggregation Platform

 Parachain tracker provides bird's eye view of Polkadot ecosystem.
 This is a community project to host developers who contribute to Polkadot ecosystem.

+# What it does

+- Help developers focus on technology without worrying about how to display their projects.
+- Prove oneself that the team is developing Polkadot ecosystem

+### and many more to be updated

 # Run application